learning-curve-research/LCDB-1.1/README.md

 📦 Project Root
 ├── 📂 analysis — Analysis notebooks
 ├── 📂 dataset — The precomputed LCDB 1.1 datasets
-├── 📂 experiments — Raw experimental results (from which LCDB 1.1 can be derrived) ├── 📂 lcdb_function — Functions for computing the learning curves
+├── 📂 experiments — Files for organising the large-scale experiments ├── 📂 lcdb_function — Functions for computing the learning curves
-└── Files for organising the large-scale experiments
+└── LCDB11_demo.ipynb - showing how to use our database
 ```

 ### Updated LCDB 1.1 Features